AIP-vitc/MediSense/README.md

 # **MediSense: Smart Disease Prediction and Drug Recommendation System**

-MediSense is an integrated healthcare solution that leverages Machine Learning and Deep Learning to predict diseases based on symptoms and provide data-driven drug recommendations.
-By utilizing Natural Language Processing (NLP), the system also analyzes patient reviews to ensure recommendations are based on real-world efficacy and user satisfaction.
+MediSense is a health analysis platform designed to bridge the gap between complex medical terminology and patient understanding.
+By leveraging advanced Natural Language Processing (NLP) and Optical Character Recognition (OCR), the system transforms technical medical reports and diagnostic data into clear, straightforward summaries tailored for individuals without a healthcare background.

 ## **Project Overview**

-The primary goal of MediSense is to assist healthcare professionals and patients by transforming symptom data into actionable medical insights.
-The system employs high-accuracy models like RoBERTa for disease classification and uses weighted average methodologies for drug suggestions.
+The primary mission of MediSense is to empower patients by making their health data accessible.
+Medical reports often contain dense jargon that can be confusing or alarming for patients.
+This system utilizes AI models to extract key information from uploaded documents and rephrase it into simple language, ensuring that users can easily understand their health status and diagnostic results.

 ## **Key Features**

-**Disease Prediction**: Utilizes multiple Machine Learning and Deep Learning prototypes to predict potential health conditions from user-input symptoms.

-**Drug Recommendation**: Suggests medications based on disease conditions, user ratings, and usefulness metrics.

-**Sentiment Analysis**: Employs Natural Language Processing tools to analyze patient reviews for better recommendation accuracy.
+**Patient-Centric Summarization**: Automatically simplifies technical medical reports into clear, easy-to-understand summaries.

+**Document Processing (OCR)**: Integrates Google's OCR to extract text from scanned medical images and PDF documents.

+**AI-Driven Insights**: Utilizes ML Models to analyze medical data and provide personalized health explanations.

-**User Interface**: A web-based platform for easy interaction and result visualization.
+**User-Friendly Interface:** A clean, responsive web platform designed for easy document uploads and result visualization.

-**Data-Driven Insights**: Processes extensive medical datasets containing thousands of unique conditions and drug names.
+**Local Deployment**: Supports local deployment for privacy and agile testing.

 ## **Technical Stack**

 **Languages**: Python

+**OCR**: Google OCR, Qwen3-VL

-**Machine Learning**: Scikit-learn, XGBoost, Random Forest
+**Machine Learning**: Scikit-learn, Random Forest

-**Deep Learning**: PyTorch, TensorFlow, RoBERTa
+**Deep Learning**: PyTorch

-**NLP**: NLTK, VADER, Sentiment Analysis
+**NLP**: NLTK, VADER

 **Backend**: Flask / FastAPI